temporalio/documentation/docs-src/concepts/what-is-a-cloud-account-id.md

 1. Log into Temporal Cloud.
 2. Navigate to the Namespace list page from the left-side vertical navigation.

-The Account Id is the alphanumeric character string found after the period in any Cloud Namespace name.

 To view Namespace information from the command line instead of the Web, use the `tcld` CLI utility.
 Follow these steps: